-Providers who wish to change their taxonomy code or add additional taxonomy codes may do so using the demographic maintenance tool found in the secure Provider area of the ForwardHealth Portal.
-Refer to the Demographic Maintenance Tool User Guide on the Portal User Guides page of the Portal for more detailed instructions.
+Providers who wish to change their taxonomy code or add additional taxonomy codes may do so using the demographic maintenance tool, which can be accessed through their secure ForwardHealth Portal account.
+The Demographic Maintenance Tool User Guide provides specific information on using the demographic maintenance tool.
 Most taxonomy code changes entered through the demographic maintenance tool will take effect in real time; providers may use the new codes immediately on transactions.